Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 See the recipe card for exact quantities.

 If this is your first time making risotto, this restaurant-worthy dish can seem intimidating.
-Actually, it's easy to make, it just takes a bit of time and attention.
+It's easy to make; it just takes time and attention.
 Here's how to make this delicious vegan mushroom risotto with peas:

 Prepare the dried mushrooms